Dance in Thailand: Fon

-The influence of Thai classical dance in neighboring countries
+Connections between Thai classical dance and the neighbouring countries

-Thai classical arts exercised a strong influence on neighboring countries, especially Burma and Cambodia.
+Myanmar

 The two golden periods of Burmese literature were the direct consequences of the Thai literary influence.
 The first transmission happened during the two-decade period (1564–83), in which the Toungoo Dynasty briefly managed to subject Siam as its vassal state.
 This conquest incorporated many Thai elements into Burmese literature. the most evident ones were the yadu or yatu (ရာတု), an emotional and philosophic verse and the yagan (ရာကန်) genre.
 The next transmission of Thai literary influence to Burma happened in the aftermath of the fall of Ayutthaya Kingdom in 1767.
 After the second conquest of Ayutthaya (Thailand), many Siamese royal dancers and poets were brought back to the court of Konbaung.
 Ramakien, the Thai version of Ramayana (ရာမယန), was introduced and was adapted in Burmese where it is now called Yama Zatdaw.
 Burmese literature during this period was therefore modelled after the Ramayana, and dramatic plays were patronised by the Burmese court.

-Cambodia had fallen into the control of Siamese hegemony around the reign of King Naresuan.
-But it was during the Thonburi Kingdom that the high cultures of the Rattanakosin Kingdom were systematically transmitted to the Cambodian court, which absorbed them voraciously.
-As Fédéric Maurel, a French historian notes:

-It was during this period of Siamization that Thai literary influence had a wholesale impact on the Khmer literature.
-The Nirat or Siamese tradition of parting poetry was emulated by Khmer poets, and many Thai stories, such as Ka Kee, were translated from the Siamese source into the Khmer language.
-One study on comparative literature found that Cambodia's current version of Ramayana (Reamker) was translated directly from the Thai source, almost stanza by stanza.
-The Cambodian royal court used to stage Thai lakhon dramas in the Thai language during King Narodom's reign.
+Cambodia

+The earliest mention of Cambodian classical dance appeared in the 7th century CE in a Sanskrit inscription.
+After the Siamese herded thousands of people from Angkor to the Ayutthaya Kingdom in 1421, it resulted in a cultural fusion between these two kingdoms.
+It's believed by modern Thais that the Cambodian Royal Ballet is derived Thai ballet, whereas Cambodians believe the Cambodian ballet is derived from Angkorean dance as it was prior to the Siamese carrying the dancers off to Ayutthaya.
+Khmer court dance reached Ayutthaya in the 1400s and then a modified version returned to Cambodia in the 19th century.

+Meanwhile, after the second fall of Ayutthaya in the Burmese–Siamese War (1765–1767), most of the royal court dances of the Ayutthaya period were completely lost.
+From the Thonburi and Rattanakosin eras, a lot of Siamese verses and dramatic compositions were reproduced and recomposed again in the period of King Taksin and King Rama I.